 - Our major affiliate is the Northport VA Medical Center, where the focus on neurologic care is mainly outpatient neurologic care, which balances the tertiary inpatient training experience at Stony Brook University Medical Center.
 The Northport VA offers a modern outpatient department located on a beautiful campus setting (golf course and all!).

 - At Stony Brook, we value resident feedback.
 Program Directors meet monthly with residents, where residents share comments and input.
 The Department hosts an Annual Resident-Faculty Retreat which further facilitates exchange of ideas, opinions and discussions regarding different aspects of the residency program.
 Faculty mentors provide 1:1 opportunity for feedback and support.

-- The Neurology Residency Training Programs at Stony Brook have a strong academic focus and prepare residents fully for a Board Certified careers in Neurology.
-We have 100% Board Pass Rate.
+- The Neurology Residency Training Programs at Stony Brook have a strong academic focus and prepare residents fully for board-certified careers in neurology.
 Didactic teaching is well-balanced with clinical experience and teaching.
 Upon completion of residency training, our residents are well suited for fellowships in competitive programs or private practice opportunities.

-- Reseach opportunities are abundant.
+- Research opportunities are abundant.
+All residents complete a research project prior to graduation.
+For some, this is a case-controlled trial.
+For others, it is a case report on an interesting patient.
 Residents have elective time that can be spent in any research laboratory at the University (including within the Medical School but also across campus in various related Departments).
-In addition, many of our residents continue to stay involved in research projects while on other rotations.
-Our residents are encouraged to submit research for publications or presentation at local and national meetings, for which they can be provided a travel stipend.
+Our residents are encouraged to submit research for publications or presentation at local and national meetings.

 - We are particularly proud of the number of former residents who have gone into academic medicine.
-Roughly 70% of our graduates now hold full-time academic appointments.
+Roughly 70 percent of our graduates now hold full-time academic appointments.